 After brushing up on your rum knowledge, head back to Hotel El Convento for a lesson in mixology.
-El Convento's experienced bar tender will demonstrate how to make Nicaragua's (rum-based, naturally!) national drink, the Macua.
+El Convento's experienced bar tender demonstrates how to make Nicaragua's (rum-based, naturally!) national drink, the Macua.
 Enjoy this acclaimed cocktail before dinner and spend the rest of the evening on your own in Leon.

 After breakfast at your hotel, travel two and a half hours to Granada for the next leg of your Nicaraguan adventure.
 Have lunch in nearby Masaya and continue on to the Masaya Volcano just outside of town.
 Drive to the top and explore the Santiago crater and surrounding area on foot while taking in stunning vistas of the countryside below.
 After learning about the area's volcanic activity and development, spend some time meandering through the Masaya market, perusing the craft stalls, and enjoying the artisanal atmosphere.

 Proceed to Granada, settle into your hotel, and relax for a spell before heading back to Masaya for an authentic Nicaraguan cultural experience, Jueves de Verbena.
 This weekly event highlights traditional folkloric dance, music, and cuisine.
 Food stands and restaurants surround the market venue, and performances begin at 7:30 in the evening, lasting until around midnight.
-Rub shoulders with local Nicaraguans and bask in the ambiance of the Masayan evening before returning to Granada for a well-earned night's rest.
+Rub shoulders with local Nicaraguans and bask in the ambience of the Masayan evening before returning to Granada for a well-earned night's rest.

 After the cigar tour, get to know colonial Granada, the oldest European settlement in Central America.
 Embark on a tour of this magical city in a horse drawn carriage, in keeping with typical colonial fashion!
 Be transported 500 years into the past as your carriage ride takes you through Granada's historic streets.
 Highlights of the tour include La Merced, a beautiful baroque cathedral that offers captivating views of the city from its lofty rooftop, and the famed convent of San Francisco, with its striking, iconic blue facade.